dredge-bio/dredge/documentation/instructions.md

 Example: https://github.com/dredge-bio/example-dataset/blob/master/pairwise_files/AB_vs_P1.tsv

-If you want to use your own methods for generating statistics, generate pairwise pairwise comparisons for each treatment using the treatment IDs in your project design file.
+If you want to use your own methods for generating statistics, generate pairwise comparisons for each treatment using the treatment IDs in your project design file.
 Each file must be tab-separated table with four columns in the following order: transcript ID, log₂ Fold Change, log₂ Reads per Million (or similarly normalized abundance values), and p-value.
 The first row will be discarded as a header.
 The transcript IDs must match those found in the transcript abundance matrix.

 ## MA Plot limits { data-field="maPlot" }